Technologicat/unpythonic/doc/features.md

 #### Fundamental signaling protocol

-Generally a condition system operates as follows.
-A *signal* is sent (outward on the call stack) from the actual location where the error was detected.
-A *handler* at any outer level may then respond to it, and execution resumes from the *restart* that is *invoked* by the handler.
+Generally a conditions-and-restarts system operates as follows.
+A *signal* is sent, outward on the call stack, from the actual location where an error was detected.
+A *handler* at any outer level (of the call stack) may then respond to it, and execution resumes from the *restart* that is *invoked* by the handler.

 The sequence of catching a signal and invoking a restart is termed *handling* the signal.
 Handlers are searched in order from innermost to outermost on the call stack.
-(Strictly speaking, the handlers live on a separate stack; we consider those handlers whose dynamic extent the point of execution is in, at the point of time when the signal is sent.)
+Strictly speaking, though, the handlers live on a separate stack; we consider those handler bindings whose dynamic extent the point of execution is in, at the point of time when the signal is sent.

 In general, it is allowed for a handler to fall through (return normally); then the next outer handler for the same signal type gets control.
 This allows the programmer to chain handlers to obtain their side effects, such as logging.
 This is referred to as *canceling*, since as a result, the signal remains unhandled.

 Viewed with respect to the call stack, the restarts live between the (outer) level of the handler, and the (inner) level where the signal was sent from.
 The main difference to the exception model is that unlike raising an exception, **sending a signal does not unwind the call stack**.
+(Let that sink in for a moment.)

 Although the handlers live further out on the call stack, the stack does not unwind that far.
-The handlers are just consulted for what to do.
-The call stack unwinds only when a restart is being invoked.
-Then, only the part of the call stack between the location that sent the signal, and the invoked restart, is unwound.
+The handlers are just consulted for what to do. **The call stack unwinds only when a restart is invoked.** Then, only the part of the call stack between the location that sent the signal, and the invoked restart, is unwound.

 Restarts, despite the name, are a mildly behaved, structured control construct.
-The block of code that encountered the error is actually not arbitrarily resumed; instead, the restart code runs instead of the rest of the block, and the return value of the restart replaces the normal return value.
+The block of code that encountered the error is actually not arbitrarily resumed; instead, the code of the invoked restart runs instead of the rest of the block, and the return value of the restart replaces the normal return value.
 (But see `cerror`.)

 #### API summary

 Restarts are set up using the `with restarts` context manager (Common Lisp: `RESTART-CASE`).
-Restarts are defined by giving named arguments to the `restarts` form; the argument name sets the restart name.
+Restarts are defined by passing named arguments to the `restarts` form; the argument name sets the *restart name*.
 The restart name is distinct from the name (if any) of the function that is used as the restart.
 A restart can only be invoked from within the dynamic extent of its `with restarts` (the same rule is effect also in Common Lisp).
 A restart may take any args and kwargs; any that it expects must be provided when it is invoked.

 *Note difference to the API of [python-cl-conditions](https://github.com/svetlyak40wt/python-cl-conditions/), which requires functions used as restarts to be named, and uses the function name as the restart name.*